Generation of three-dimensional cluster entangled state

 In our experiment, to gain access to multimode quantum states, we generate 10 pairs of Einstein-Podolsky-Rosen (EPR) entanglement (or 20 squeezed vacua) in time-frequency modes.
 These EPR pairs exhibit high-quality entanglement, violating the Duan criterion~\cite{Duan:2000fw} as well as a more stringent EPR criterion~\cite{Bowen2003}.
 To achieve the 3D connectivity, we directly access a complex basis of time-frequency modes by employing mode-resolving homodyne detection.
 We show the versatility of our technique by generating cluster states with 1D, 2D, and 3D connectivities.

 Moreover, to fully characterize the generated states, we develop a quantum-state-tomography method for multimode Gaussian states, where complete information is represented by a full multimode covariance matrix.
-The cluster state generation has been verified by nullifier measurements, as well as full inseparability and steering tests across all possible bipartitions (up to 524,288).
-Finally, we highlight the usefulness of 3D cluster state in the MBQC paradigm by experimentally demonstrating quantum error detection through syndrome measurements in the surface code~\cite{Kitaev:2003ul,Fowler:2012ca,Bolt:2016va,Zhang:2008wk}.
+The cluster state generation has been verified by nullifier measurements as well as full inseparability tests across all possible bipartitions (up to 524,287).

-The experimental scheme for generating cluster states is illustrated in Fig.~\ref{fig:scheme}A. To prepare a beam of ultrafast quantum light, we develop a synchronously pumped optical parametric oscillator (SPOPO) which can confine multiple frequencies simultaneously (Methods).
+The experimental scheme for generating cluster states is illustrated in Fig.~\ref{fig:scheme}a.
+To prepare a beam of ultrafast quantum light, we develop a synchronously pumped optical parametric oscillator (SPOPO) which can confine multiple frequencies simultaneously (Methods).
 As a result of the multimode interaction in SPOPO~\cite{Patera:2009cw}, the output beam contains a multimode quantum state $\hat{\rho}$ in time-frequency modes.
 To investigate $\hat{\rho}$ in a general mode basis, we employ mode-resolving homodyne detection with low crosstalk and precise phase information (Methods).
-The device is capable of measuring continuous-variable quadratures of light in arbitrary superposition (both amplitude and phase) of 20 frequency-band modes as depicted in the inset of Fig.~\ref{fig:scheme}A.
+The device is capable of measuring continuous-variable quadratures of light in arbitrary superposition (both amplitude and phase) of 20 frequency-band modes as depicted in the inset of Fig.~\ref{fig:scheme}a.